lukaszkolarz/GameC/README.md

 #### Magic Spear
 Magic Spear is new way to attack with spear using magic.
 Minimal level is 3, a spear is required.
 Combo gives 80% more precision.

-In ~/Engine/Skills/SkillsFactories appeared new factory which produces new skills/combos dependent on actual player skills.
+In ./Engine/Skills/SkillsFactories appeared new factory which produces new skills/combos dependent on actual player skills.

+### New interaction
+#### Wizard - Diamond interaction
+There are 4 new interaction which interact each other - Wizard and 3 diamonds.

+Firstly, gamer has to go to wizard to interact whole mission.
+He finds out the wizard cannot charm because he lost all his diamonds.
+If player talk to wizard rightly, he/she will be asked to help with finding diamonds.
+The purpose is to find all diamonds, fight monsters, answer some question and go back to wizard to claim a reward.